 PanCAN maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.
 There are two ways you can access this free information to receive available clinical trials that might be right for you:

 What is PanCAN’s Precision Promise adaptive clinical trial?

 Precision Promise is an adaptive clinical trial sponsored by PanCAN.
 The novel clinical trial platform efficiently tests new therapies for their effectiveness in treating patients with pancreatic cancer.

-PanCAN brings together key stakeholders – investigators, clinicians, industry and pancreatic cancer thought-leaders – to make this historic initiative possible with the goal to bring new treatment options to patients.
+PanCAN brings together leading experts and stakeholders – researchers, clinicians, industry and pancreatic cancer thought-leaders – to make this historic initiative possible with the goal to bring new treatment options to patients.

 Who can enroll in PanCAN’s Precision Promise adaptive clinical trial?

 If a patient is interested in enrolling in PanCAN’s Precision Promise adaptive clinical trial, they will need to consult with their oncologist/healthcare team.
 A patient’s treating physician can determine if they are eligible to enroll.
 A patient would have to go to one of the 15 Precision Promise sites to enroll in the trial.